 Sexually Transmitted Diseases in Older Adults

-It is essential that older adults and their caregivers get educated about the risks of STDs.
-Age does not protect you from sexually transmitted diseases.
+As age does not protect anyone from sexually transmitted diseases, it is essential that older adults and their caregivers educate themselves about the risks of STDs.

 Factors Contributing to Increase in STDs in Older Adults:

 America is also experiencing a high mid-life divorce rate.
 Consequently, older adults are looking for dates online, which lowers the chance that they know the background and sexual history of people they are dating.
-Older adults are less likely to perceive themselves at risk.
+Older adults are also less likely to perceive themselves at risk for contracting STDs.

 Concerns for Older Adults with STDs